C.R.E.A.T.I.V.I.T.Y — what in God’s name does that even mean?

 “Creativity is a drug I cannot live without” – Cecil B. DeMille

-That’s where the whole 10,000 hours to mastery rule comes from
+That’s where the whole 10,000 hours to mastery rule comes from.

 The brain operates on patterns.

-When it recognizes a certain pattern, it triggers a series of other recognizers to create an output.
+When it recognizes a particular pattern, it triggers a series of other recognizers to create an output.
 When the only inputs we provide are those preconceived by others (aka — words, sentences, opinions of information you take in), our perceptions are that of the only outputs we recognize.
 But because our experiences of our perceptions are changed by our interpretations, how do we alter our interpretations in an already recognized and established interpretation?

-Well, wait, what does that actually mean? (or h4)
+Well, wait, what does that actually mean?

 Breaking it down, “artistic” is defined as “having or revealing natural creative skill.”
 But, wait, so what is creative?
-The definition itself goes in an infinite loop, infusing not only a whole lot of confusion but simultaneously, pinpointing to our society’s understanding, or lack there of, an even bigger concept: subjectivity.
+The definition itself goes in an infinite loop, infusing not only a whole lot of confusion but simultaneously pinpointing to our society’s understanding, or lack thereof, an even bigger concept: subjectivity.

-Looping back to the definition, it’s the to-be created “patterns” that forms the basis of our “imagination”.
-So at it’s root, creativity is innovation. (fix link)It’s doing things differently.
+Looping back to the definition, it’s the to-be-created “patterns” that forms the basis of our “imagination.”
+So at its root, creativity is innovation.
+It’s doing things differently.